Nicuse/ShutdownScheduler/README.md

 ---

-This is a simple and useful shutdown scheduler for Windows!
+A simple and useful shutdown scheduler for Windows!

 ### Features:
 * `Schedule Shutdown`